VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 ### **<mkp-blue>Update!</mkp-blue>**

-I've just found out an easy way to applying **classes** to your markdown!!
+I've just found out an easy way to applying **classes** to your markdown markup with Kramdown!!
 Look at that:

 I'm in a green box now!
 {: .bkggreen}